-Our hard-working film crew includes director/writer Gerald Peary, co-director/producer Amy Geller, cinematographer/editor David Reeder and composer Martin Gotfrit.
+Our hard-working film crew includes co-director/writer Gerald Peary, co-director/producer Amy Geller, cinematographer/co-editor David Reeder and co-editor Lucia Small.

 Gerry is the writer-director of two acclaimed feature documentaries, FOR THE LOVE OF MOVIES: THE STORY OF AMERICAN FILM CRITICISM (2009) and ARCHIE’S BETTY (2015), both of which played at film festivals, museums, universities, and were televised on WGBH-Boston.
 He was a veteran film critic for The Boston Phoenix and acted in the 2013 feature film, COMPUTER CHESS, which premiered at Sundance.
 Currently, he writes reviews for the website, THE ARTS FUSE and is the programmer of the Boston University Cinematheque.